canonical/deepseek-r1-snap/README.md

 sudo snap components deepseek-r1
 ```

-The engine is a server application, but it is not started by default.
+The installed engine is a server application which can run as a service.
+The service is NOT started by default.
-This is to allow on-demand start of the service and use of the computing resources.
+This is to allow on-demand use of the computing resources.

 The snap includes several configurations, some of which are set based on the detected environment.
 To explore the configurations, use: